mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 - With help of `if` statements (set a variable to different values for different conditions)
 - With help of ternary expressions (set a variable to different values for different conditions)

 You can also "abuse" the JavaScript logical "and" operator (`&&`).
-Ternary epxressions and the `&&` operator can be used to store different data in variables **or** to "inline", directly inside of a component's JSX code.
+Ternary expressions and the `&&` operator can be used to store different data in variables **or** to "inline", directly inside of a component's JSX code.

 # 3. Which elegant approach can be used to define element tags conditionally?